harry-thorpe/demix_check/README.md

 ### check

 The check mode takes an existing mGEMS analysis, along with a reference set which has been set up with ```setup``` (this must be the same reference set as was used for the mGEMS analysis), and runs the checking part of the demix_check pipeline.
 This mode is useful if mGEMS has already been run.
-The folder containing the binned reads from mGEMS and the file containing the mSWEEP abundance estimations must both be specified as inputs, along with the reference set.
+The folder containing the binned reads from mGEMS and the file containing the mSWEEP abundance estimates must both be specified as inputs, along with the reference set.

 Example command: